 Bi-weekly PCEP interface meetings are held to monitor and determine appropriate resolution for systems integration issues.
-The systems integration database is updated as issues are resolved or new items arise.
-A spreadsheet for keeping track of Action Items and the individual(s) assigned to these items is also being used.
-Meetings are also held bi-weekly with the electrification contractor to discuss design and construction integration issues.
+The systems integration database is being reviewed.
+Data was recovered from a corrupted database.
+A spreadsheet for keeping track of Action Items and the individual(s) assigned to these items is the primary tracking method while issues relating to the System Integration database are resolved.
+The electrification contractor now has a representative invited to attend the Bi-Weekly Systems Integration Meeting.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
-There is coordination with the Tunnel Modification Project as well.
+There is coordination with the Tunnel Modification Project and the CEMOF upgrades as well.
 Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
-The PCEP Systems Integration Testing Plan has been accepted.
+Systems Integration is working with the JPB Rail Activation Committee.